by Stuart Rosenfield

 Think outside the box

-– You have accumulated skills that many millennials don’t have.
+You accumulated skills over the years that many millennials don’t have.
 Promote them to employers.
 They may not want to entrust a million-dollar project with a 25 year old.
 Don’t be afraid to work a contract.
 Contracts often lead to full time work.

 Persevere and work hard at finding a job